Can At-Home LED Light Therapy Change Your Skin?

 “The benefits of LED lights are cumulative,” says Darden.
 “So if you’re going to spend all that money on the product, you need to be diligent.
 Everyone has their own routine, but I recommend five times per week.
 Sure, you’ll see some results when using it less often—but they won’t be nearly as effective.”

 Is It Safe?

-“LED lights were made famous by NASA,” explains Martyn.
-“Used to heal astronauts up in space.
+“LED lights were made famous by NASA,” explains Martyn. “[They’re] used to heal astronauts up in space.
 They’ve been studied a lot and aren’t dangerous because they don’t contain UV rays.
 If you’ve been diagnosed with any serious disease, however, it’s always best to check with your doctor before use.”

 Even for My Eyes?